HackNC/fall2016/jade/markdown/travel.md

 We cannot make exceptions to this policy.
 Grants will be distributed after the event by mail.

+## Travel Vouchers

+HackNC has a limited number of $50 grants available to supplement the cost of bus/train/plane tickets.
+These vouchers will be available on a first come, first serve basis.
+A link to request a travel grant will be included in HackNC acceptance emails.
+Note that travel vouchers are ONLY AVAILABLE to hackers traveling from outside the NC Triangle (UNC / NC State / Duke / etc.)

+## Drive Myself

+If you are unable to find enough occupants for a carpool, we may still be able to reimburse you.
+After our other travel expenses have been accounted for, we can tentatively process reimbursement requests from hackers who had 1 or 2 in the car.
+Please consider this as a last resort, and try to make a carpool if you can!

 ## Large Vans

 Email [travel@hacknc.com](mailto:travel@hacknc.com) if you are looking to coordinate a van of 6 or more.
 The process of receiving your grant is similar to normal carpools.

-## Other Options

-HackNC has a limited number of $50 grants available to supplement the cost of bus/train/plane tickets.
-These vouchers will be available on a first come, first serve basis.
-A link to request a travel grant will be included in HackNC acceptance emails.

 ## Chartered Buses